kaikamal/kaikamal/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m interested in Computer Science, Astromony and Video games.
+- 🔭 I’m interested in Computer Science, Astronomy and Video games.
 - 🌱 I’m currently learning some Cybersecurity, Flutter, DevOps, IoT, and playing on a guitar)
 - 📫 How to reach me: <a href="mailto: bataevagajnikamal@gmail.com" target="_blank" rel="noopener noreferrer">Email</a>